carotxinh/chat-android/README.md

 	Alternatively use the "gradlew build" command to build the project directly.

 # Prerequisites
-	You must install Android Studio and JDK to install this sample
+	You must install Android Studio and JDK to run this sample

 # Installing
 	Download and install Android Studio and JDK 8 at :